Learning Outcomes

 The U.S. Constitution creates a federal system in which both the federal government and the states have authority to regulate.
 The Commerce Clause gives Congress broad power to regulate interstate commerce, but it also has a “negative” or “dormant” aspect that limits state power even when Congress has not acted.
 Understanding the negative implications of the Commerce Clause is essential for analyzing federalism questions on the MBE.

-Key Term: Commerce Clause The constitutional provision (Art.
-I, §8, cl.
+The constitutional provision (Art.
+I, § 8, cl.
 3) granting Congress the power to regulate commerce among the states, with foreign nations, and with Indian tribes.

-The Dormant Commerce Clause
+Key Term: Dormant Commerce Clause

-Key Term: Dormant Commerce Clause The doctrine that state laws are unconstitutional if they discriminate against or place an undue burden on interstate commerce, unless Congress has authorized the discrimination.
+The doctrine that state and local laws are unconstitutional if they discriminate against or place an undue burden on interstate commerce, unless Congress has authorized the discrimination.

 Discriminatory State Laws

-- No reasonable non-discriminatory alternative exists.
+- No reasonable, non-discriminatory alternative could adequately achieve that purpose.

 Examples of Discriminatory Laws